g0t4/course-jenkins-getting-started/README.md

       - `config` (opinionated aka magic aka does much with a little bit of config that is intuitive)
       - `code` (flexibility)
       - I'm happy to see active exploration into making things better as long as its practical (eventually is fine ::smiley:: ).

+## History

+- `master`/`slave` was the original terminology for jenkins nodes.
+  - Years ago `slave` was renamed to `agent`.
+  - Recently `controller` was selected to replace `master`.
+  - Neither change is anywhere near complete so expect to see a mix of both.
+And I'm not certain if the `controller` selection is yet a done deal but it may be.
+I'll update this if changes are made, let me know if you see any news before I get to it.
+  - `blacklist/whitelist` are being deprecated/discouraged and replacements suggested but not enforced (yet), ie allowlist/blocklist
+  - [Learn more here](https://groups.google.com/g/jenkinsci-dev/c/CLR55wMZwZ8?pli=1) and [here](https://docs.google.com/document/d/11Nr8QpqYgBiZjORplL_3Zkwys2qK1vEvK-NYyYa4rzg/edit#) and likley elsewhere including monitoring the [glossary](https://www.jenkins.io/doc/book/glossary/)